tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-t-sql-tuesday-32-a.md

   <img src="/wp-content/uploads/users/grrlgeek/my office.jpg" alt="" />
 </p>

 I start by reading through my email and saying hello to all my friends Twitter.
 I need Twitter, now that I work from home.
-It gives me virtual “coworkers” to talk to.
+It gives me virtual "coworkers" to talk to.

 7:45 – Begin research time.
 I'm doing a server health check with a client this week.
 We've been asked to review his delete process and recommend possible alternatives.
 I'm investigating a SQLCAT blog on Fast Ordered Deletes – <http://sqlcat.com/sqlcat/b/msdnmirror/archive/2009/05/20/fast-ordered-delete.aspx>.